 Upon completion of Tempur-Pedic International's initial public offering, our Board and stockholders adopted a new incentive compensation plan, the 2003 Equity Incentive Plan.
-Under the 2003 Plan as currently in effect, the number of shares of our common stock issued pursuant to or subject to outstanding awards shall not exceed 8,000,000, except in the event of a stock dividend, split, reclassification or similar corporate action.
-Under the proposed 2003 Plan, the maximum number of shares available for awards under the 2003 Plan would be increased to 9,000,000 shares.
+In May 2008, our stockholders approved the Amended and Restated 2003 Equity Incentive Plan, which increased the number of shares available by an additional 1,000,000 shares and provided for a limitation on repricing of stock options and stock appreciation rights.
+Under the 2003 Plan as currently in effect, the number of shares of our common stock issued pursuant to or subject to outstanding awards shall not exceed 9,000,000, except in the event of a stock dividend, split, reclassification or similar corporate action.
+Under the 2003 Plan as proposed to be amended, the maximum number of shares available for awards under the 2003 Plan would be increased to 11,500,000 shares.
 The 2003 Plan is administered by the Compensation Committee of our Board of Directors, which has the exclusive authority, including the power to determine eligibility to receive awards, the types and number of shares of stock subject to the awards, the price and timing of awards and the acceleration or waiver of any vesting, performance, or forfeiture restriction.
-The Compensation Committee, however, does not have the authority to waive any performance restrictions for performance-based awards.
+The Compensation Committee, however, does not have the authority to waive any performance restrictions for performance-based awards (that is, awards intended to produce performance-based compensation not subject to the \$1,000,000 deduction).
 As used in this Proxy Statement, the term "administrator" means the Compensation Committee.